Austria Red-White-Red Card

 Duration and Validity

-The card is typically issued for 24 months, and it allows you to work for a specific employer in Austria.
+The card is typically issued for a period of 24 months, allowing you to work for a specific employer in Austria.

 EU Blue Card

 The EU Blue Card is a residence and work permit for highly qualified non-EU/EEA nationals who wish to work in an EU member state (excluding Denmark and Ireland).
-It is part of an EU-wide initiative to attract talent to the region.
+It is part of an EU-wide initiative aimed at attracting talent to the region.

 Eligibility Criteria: